 Casillas played for Real Madrid for over 15 years, captaining club and country during that period and playing alongside some of the world’s greats during the Galactico era.

-It would be hard for a football fan to not appreciate the achievements of Casillas, and here are just some of the seasonswhy we all love him so.
+It would be hard for a football fan to not appreciate the achievements of Casillas, and here are just some of the reasons why we all love him so much.

-In Porto’s match against Belenenses on April 2, Casillas brought up his 1000th senior career appearance, joining an exclusive club including the likes of Peter Shilton, Roberto Carlos and Gianluigi Buffon.
+On April 2, 2008, in Porto’s match against Belenenses, Casillas brought up his 1000th senior career appearance, joining an exclusive club including the likes of Peter Shilton, Roberto Carlos and Gianluigi Buffon.

 He made 725 appearances for Real Madrid, including 510 in the league, and added to his record amount of Spain caps and appearances so far for Porto he’s made it to four figures.